-- 6.1 The first 4-year cycle of TRCG work plan is entering its final stages (Annex VI), and plans for the new cycle will be formulated in the next TRCG Forum, which will be held in conjunction with the 8th Integrated Workshop (IWS) in 2013.
+6.1 The first 4-year cycle of TRCG work plan is entering its final stages (Annex VI), and plans for the new cycle will be formulated in the next TRCG Forum, which will be held in conjunction with the 8th Integrated Workshop (IWS) in 2013.
 It is also proposed that the 4-yearly TRCG Forum, to become part of the IWS series of seminars, should be organized as a major regional event highlighting Typhoon Committee's works across the three components in meteorology, hydrology and DRR.
-Themes and contents for the 2nd TRCG Forum in 2013 will be further discussed in the 7th IWS at Nanjing in late November 2012. - 6.2 Summary and review of TRCG AOP 2012 can be found in Annex VII.
+Themes and contents for the 2nd TRCG Forum in 2013 will be further discussed in the 7th IWS at Nanjing in late November 2012.

+- Review of TRCG AOP 2012 can be found in Annex VII, and proposed TRCG AOP 2013 in Annex VIII.
 TRCG will continue to support plans to have more cross-cutting training and research initiatives with the hydrological and DRR components, including the organization of joint meetings/activities such as UFRM.
-Members are also encouraged to promote such initiatives through proactive involvement of respective hydrological and DRR counterparts in their countries. - 6.3 In connection with the AWG discussion in Seoul, Republic of Korea in late May on matters relating to enhancing efficiency and governance of the Typhoon Committee, TRCG will review its terms of reference and provide survey materials as reference for other working groups to assess the outcome of their respective activities.
+Members are also encouraged to promote such initiatives through proactive involvement of respective hydrological and DRR counterparts in their countries. - 6.3 In connection with the AWG discussion in Seoul, Republic of Korea in late May on matters relating to enhancing efficiency and governance of the Typhoon Committee, TRCG will review its terms of reference as proposed in Annex IX and provide survey materials as reference for other working groups to assess the outcome of their respective activities.